If you’re applying for many different jobs, updating your resume for each one can be exhausting.

 That’s because chronological resumes list your jobs from most recent to least recent, giving you a clear overview of your work experience.
 Regardless of what position you’re targeting, a chronological resume will do the trick.

-3. Use a generic resume summary
+3. Add a generic resume summary

 A good resume introduction showcases your most relevant qualities.
 When you’re putting together your general resume, however, write a generic resume summary that fits the general industry you’re applying for work in.